Here To Explore Our World

 Big Sur is historically referred to the coastal wilderness south of Monterey.
 The Big South Country or el país grande del sur.
 Now, when we refer to Big Sur, it is the 90-mile area between San Simeon, where Hearst Castle is located, and Carmel.
 Highway One here winds along the Pacific Ocean, with Santa Lucia Mountains on the other side.

-Roads were paved in the 1920s and the area got electricity about thirty years after that.
 There’s something about its isolated wildness.
 Many people are called to Big Sur.

-Wade drove us to a spot near San Simeon to see the elephant seals, which are protected by the Marine Mammal Protection Act.
-We drove past the usual spot, where it’s more crowded.
-Further along the way, we also stopped at Willow Creek, a spot for experienced surfers.
+Wade took us to a spot near San Simeon to see the elephant seals, which are protected by the Marine Mammal Protection Act.
+We drove past the usual spot, where it’s more crowded, for a another vantage point.

 From Surfline: